MicrosoftDocs/azure-devops-docs/docs/organizations/billing/buy-access-tfs-test-hub.md

 1. [Sign up for an organization](../accounts/create-organization.md), if you don't have one already.

-2. Based on the amount of users who need Azure Test Plans access in Azure DevOps Server, [buy Basic + Test Plans access](buy-basic-plus-test-plans.md).
+2. Based on the amount of users who need Azure Test Plans access in Azure DevOps Server, [buy paid access](buy-basic-access-add-users.md).

     Test Plans installs automatically in Azure DevOps Server.